jhaber/maven-configuration-reproducer/README.md

 ✅ Prints `1`, meaning the configuration contains an `outputFile` parameter, which is expected

 Checking `child` module configuration with:
-`apache-maven-3.9.0/bin/mvn help:effective-pom -pl child -N | grep outputFile | wc -l`
+`apache-maven-3.9.0/bin/mvn help:effective-pom -pl child | grep outputFile | wc -l`
 ✅ Prints `0`, meaning the configuration does not contain an `outputFile` parameter, which is expected

-Checking `child` module configuration with:
-`(cd child && ../apache-maven-3.9.0/bin/mvn help:effective-pom -N | grep outputFile | wc -l)`
-✅ Prints `0`, meaning the configuration does not contain an `outputFile` parameter, which is expected

 Checking `nested-child` module configuration with:
-`apache-maven-3.9.0/bin/mvn help:effective-pom -pl child/nested-child -N | grep outputFile | wc -l`
+`apache-maven-3.9.0/bin/mvn help:effective-pom -pl child/nested-child | grep outputFile | wc -l`
 ❌ Prints `1`, meaning the configuration contains an `outputFile` parameter, which is NOT expected

-Checking `nested-child` module configuration with:
-`(cd child/nested-child && ../../apache-maven-3.9.0/bin/mvn help:effective-pom -N | grep outputFile | wc -l)`
-✅ Prints `0`, meaning the configuration does not contain an `outputFile` parameter, which is expected

 Checking all modules with:
 `apache-maven-3.9.0/bin/mvn help:effective-pom | grep outputFile | wc -l`